mowispace/react-native-logs/README.md

 # react-native-logs

-Performance-aware simple logger for React-Native with custom levels and transports (colored console, file writing, etc.).
+Performance-aware simple logger for React-Native and Expo (managed and bare) with custom levels and transports (colored console, file writing, etc.).
 Each level has its severity: a number that represents its importance in ascending order from the least important to the most important.
 Eg. _debug:0, info:1, warn:2, error:3_.
 By config the logger with a minium severity level, you will see only the logs that have it